An Identification and Dimensionality Robust Test for Instrumental Variables Models: Model and Setup

 \section{Model and Setup}

 Though the analysis below allows for exogenous regressors, to simplify the exposition I follow \citet{Mikusheva_Sun_2022} and assume that they have already been partialed out of both the outcome, \(y_i\), and the endogenous regressors, \(x_i\).
-As the controls are assumed to be of fixed dimension, this is without loss of generality.\footnote{For discussion refer to \Cref{sec:exogenous-controls}.} Along with the structural equation in \eqref{eq:iv-model-intro}, the IV model can then be written with the first stage as a system of simultaneous equations:
+As the controls are assumed to be of fixed dimension, this is without loss of generality.\footnote{For discussion refer to \Cref{sec:exogenous-controls}.} Along with the first stage, the IV model can then be written as a system of simultaneous equations:

 The researcher observes the outcome \(y_i \in \SR\), the endogenous variable \(x_i \in \SR^{d_x}\), and the instruments \(z_i \in \SR^{d_z}\) but neither the structural error \(\varepsilon_i \in \SR\) nor the first-stage errors \(v_i \in \SR^{d_x}\).
 The structural error is assumed to be conditional-mean independent of the instruments, \(\E[\varepsilon_i|z_i] = 0\).
 I denote \(\E[x_i|z_i]\) as \(\Pi_i \coloneqq \E[x_i|z_i]\) and make no assumptions about the functional form of the conditional expectation so the instruments are allowed to affect the endogenous variable in a nonlinear fashion.